Radiologic Technology: Associate in Applied Science

 The Rad-Tech program is 80 credit hours and can be completed in six consecutive semesters.

-PLEASE SCHEDULE AN APPOINTMENT WITH A HEALTH SCIENCE ADVISOR PRIOR TO SUBMITTING AN APPLICATION.
+PLEASE SCHEDULE AN APPOINTMENT WITH A HEALTH SCIENCE ADVISOR PRIOR TO SUBMITTING AN APPLICATION FOR THE RADIOLOGIC TECHNOLOGY PROGRAM.
 CALL 843-525-8267 FOR AN APPOINTMENT.
-COMPLETED APPLICATIONS ARE DUE APRIL 18 FOR FALL 2017 ENTRY.

 Certify Your Skills